For field trip information related to all LAUSD and non-LAUSD primary or secondary schools, including scholarships

 Through digital presentations, hands-on activities, and adventures throughout Zoo grounds, the program takes scouts on an investigative exploration of the Zoo’s plant and animal collection.
 Children learn about the daily operations of a zoo, as well as zoo careers, animal exhibit development, animal diets, and much more!

 Each scout receives a special patch after the completion of the program.

-The cost is $15 per scout and patches are included in the program fee.
-One adult leader may attend free with every 10 scouts; each additional adult is $20.
+The cost is $18 per scout and includes Zoo admission and a patch.
+One adult leader may attend free with every 10 scouts; each additional leader is $24.
 Prices are subject to change.